 Train travel lets you see a country from a scenic and social perspective, sharing your journey with the locals as your eyes wander the landscape of their daily lives.
 Sri Lanka is particularly blessed with visually stunning railway lines, which run through the mountainsides, connecting plantations and communities.

 Sri Lanka’s first railway line was built between its capital, Colombo, and Kegalle District, a graphite mining and plantation region 34 miles to the east.
-To the Colonial British, the island offered perfect conditions to grow tea, coffee, rubber, pepper, mahogany, coconuts... and in true Victorian fashion, railway tracks were soon laid to transport these lucrative goods.
+To the Colonial British, the island offered precious crops of tea, coffee, rubber, pepper, mahogany, coconuts... and in true Victorian fashion, railway tracks were soon laid to transport these lucrative goods.
 Now, the lines are used as local transport and an attraction for visitors.
 It’s not always a luxurious experience, but it’s amongst our favourite ways to travel in Sri Lanka…

-These old carriages are attached to the back of trains between Colombo (via Kandy, Hatton, Nuwara Eliya, Ella and Demodara) and Badulla: the end of the line.
+The rear-facing observation cars, with their wide-angle windows offering stunning views of the countryside swooping by, are attached to the back of the train between Colombo (via Kandy, Hatton, Nuwara Eliya, Ella and Demodara) and Badulla: the end of the line.
 They are understandably popular, so make sure you give us plenty of advance notice to book you a seat!

 Historic Galle, with its beautiful old fortified centre, is a must-see on most Sri Lanka holidays, and the coastal railway which connects it to Colombo is a scenic treat of tropical beaches and rolling surf.
 The journey takes around 2.5 hours, and we can book first class seats in one of the ‘Special’ privately run carriages mentioned below.
 Otherwise, it’s just a case of turning up, buying a ticket and hopping on board.